Whether you have years of work experience or you just graduated, there’s a job opportunity for you at Nestlé. Search for jobs here.

 Our supplier, Ofi, set up a project to provide a neutral environment in which girls could learn and play alongside boys, participating in traditionally male-dominated activities such as football and science fairs.
 The aim was to break down gender stereotypes and offer the children a safe space to prevent them from working on farms during the harvest.

-With many hazelnut harvest workers being seasonal migrants, there is a need to help ensure they have adequate living conditions and access to clean drinking water.
-As part of our responsible hazelnut sourcing program with our supplier, Ofi, we have improved living conditions for workers.
+With many hazelnut harvest workers being seasonal migrants, there is a need to help ensure they have adequate living conditions and access to drinking water and sanitation facilities.
+As part of our work with our supplier, Yavuz, we have contributed to improving living conditions for workers.

-In partnership with local village heads, we restored and expanded some buildings to act as living areas during the harvest for dozens of seasonal migrant workers.
-We also installed mobile toilets and showers, which provide access to sanitation to over a hundred seasonal workers and villagers during the harvesting season.
+In partnership with local village heads, Yavuz restored and expanded some buildings to act as living areas during the harvest for dozens of seasonal migrant workers.
+Mobile toilets and showers were also installed, which provide access to sanitation to over a hundred seasonal workers and villagers during the harvesting season.

-Collaborating with industry partners to create a more sustainable hazelnuts supply
+Collaborating with industry partners to create a more responsible hazelnut supply chain

 We support the FLA’s Harvesting the Future project in Türkiye.
-Now in its second phase, the project is a multi-partner and multi-commodity program designed to improve recruitment and employment practices for seasonal migrant hazelnut workers who travel as families from crop to crop for six to eight months each year.
-Aimed at improving labor and living conditions beyond the few weeks workers spend harvesting hazelnuts, and at addressing the root causes of child labor and forced labor through the entire migration cycle, the program is designed to identify practical and sustainable solutions that benefit workers and can be implemented by agriculture companies, labor contractors and farm owners.
+The project is a multi-partner and multi-commodity program designed to improve recruitment practices and reduce child labor risks in the Turkish agricultural sector.
+Seasonal migrant workers, who travel as families from crop to crop for six to eight months each year, are particularly vulnerable to unethical labor practices.
+Aimed at improving labor and living conditions beyond the few weeks workers spend harvesting hazelnuts, and at addressing the root causes of child labor and improving recruitment practices through the entire migration journey, the program has helped improve traceability, develop awareness about human rights due diligence and build capacity in various crops.

 We also support a public-private partnership between the International Labor Organization office for Türkiye and members of the Association of Chocolate, Biscuit and Confectionery Industries of Europe (CAOBISCO), aimed at helping eliminate the worst forms of child labor in the seasonal agriculture sector.
 The project began in the provinces of Sakarya, Düzce and Ordu in 2013 and was extended to Samsun and Giresun in 2021.